A second order upper bound for the ground state energy of a hard-sphere gas in the Gross-Pitaevskii regime: Proof of Theorem

 Moreover,

 with

 \end{lemma}

 We defer the proof of Lemma \ref{lemma:Pr-ex} to the end of the section, showing first how it can be used to estimate the error $\text{R}_{11}$ and to conclude the proof of Theorem \ref{thm:main}.
-With Lemma \ref{lemma:Pr-ex}, we find
+Notice first that $2+\kappa\le4$ since $\kappa<\nu/2$ and $\nu$ is small enough.
+We can therefore apply Lemma \ref{lemma:Pr-ex} to find

 We observe that

 and that, similarly,

 Moreover, we find